Updated: Nov 25, 2020

-My preschool has reopened, and we are once again flooded with opportunities to witness learning and development in action.
+Preschool has reopened, and early childhood educators are once again flooded with opportunities to witness learning and development in action.

 I am convinced that there is one single factor that matters most in learning and success.
 It's not memory, vocabulary, visual or auditory receptivity, social skills.
 These things all do help.
 I have spoken about my thoughts on how social development drives academic learning in preschool.
 However, under all of this is an even more important skill -- the ability to persist, walk through discomfort, climb over those steep learning curves.
 It is tenacity in the face of challenge.